CarloNicolini/carlonicolini.github.io/sections/science/_posts/2026-04-04-Random-rooted-trees-free-energy-and-the-diligent-learner.md

 The central object is not $$\gamma$$ alone.
 It is the local partition over answer, abstention, and decomposition, together with the decomposition and probing taxes that shape that partition.
 The Diligent Learner parameter $$\gamma$$ is the projection of this richer object onto a single binary question: how much mass reaches the good next-step basin?
 That projection is useful, but the underlying geometry matters.
 A system can lose $$\gamma$$ because the good basin itself is weak, because decomposition is too expensive, because abstention is unavailable when symmetry is high, or because the interface to tools is too noisy to deliver its bonus.

 This point changes how tool building should be interpreted.
 In a PLP scaffold, a tool is not just an API call.
 It is a runtime transformation that changes the local control law.
 A calculator, theorem prover, interpreter, or search engine can reduce execution uncertainty, shrink composition error, and convert a vague internal reasoning burden into an externally verifiable step.
-In the notation above, that means lowering $\lambda_{\mathrm{dec}}$$, raising the good-basin value $$V_\beta^{G}$, or both.
+In the notation above, that means lowering $$\lambda_{\mathrm{dec}}$$, raising the good-basin value $$V_\beta^{G}$$, or both.

 Under this reading, "superintelligence through tool building" becomes a concrete claim about local geometry rather than a slogan.
 The claim is that tool use can help preserve a positive good-basin free-energy gap as depth increases.
 If tools add latency without changing that gap, they do not help.
 If they reduce the effective tax or raise the good-basin value enough to slow or stop the collapse of $$\gamma$$, they extend the horizon over which search remains effective.